12 Best Foods to Remineralize Teeth & Reverse Early Cavities (Dentist-Approved)

 Keep reading to unlock:

-Your teeth WANT to heal – let’s give them the right tools.
+Your teeth really want to heal – let’s just give them the right tools.

 While your saliva naturally delivers enamel-repairing minerals, you can create the perfect environment for remineralization by reducing acidic bacteria.
-That’s where Ayurvedic oil pulling shines – swishing coconut oil for 10-20 minutes daily has been clinically shown to:
+That’s the wondrous of Ayurvedic oil pulling – clinically coconut oil swishing for 10-20 minutes a day has been proven to:

 ✓ Reduce Streptococcus mutans (main cavity-causing bacteria) by 50%